SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 `aaa` part for the month, and finally this cost is divided by the number of `aaa` parts produced to obtain a cost/piece.
 This calculation is repeated for each station and for the labor use.

+For automation costs, FMS Insight first computes the total number of pallet cycles over the whole month (a pallet cycle consists of a pallet leaving the load station, being machined, and returning to the load station).
+Next, for each part, FMS Insight sums up the number of pallet cycles for this part.
+Dividing these two, we obtain a percentage of the pallet cycles used for a specific part.
+The total automation cost is then divided up among the parts based on their percentage use of all the pallet cycles.